The E.D. Story

 After joining forces with Aeronautical Electronic & Engineering Co., Ballard established a sister company called AMCO Model Engines Ltd. to market the engines.
 Dennis Allen was brought on board to assist on the engine production side.
 The re-introduced AMCO 3.5 BB was soon joined by an improved version of the AMCO 3.5 PB design along with a range of radio control equipment marketed as the Avionic line.
 However, the results fell well short of meeting Ballard’s expectations in commercial terms.

-In early 1955, following Dennis Allen’s departure to launch his own very successful Allen-Mercury (A-M) range, Ballard ended his association with the Aeronautical Electronic & Engineering Co. and allied himself with his former colleague at E.D., engine designer Charlie Gray, to produce the ill-fated J.B. range of engines consisting of the 1.5 cc J.B.
+In early 1955, following Dennis Allen’s early 1954 departure to launch his own very successful Allen-Mercury (A-M) range, Ballard ended his association with the Aeronautical Electronic & Engineering Co. and allied himself with his former colleague at E.D., engine designer Charlie Gray, to produce the ill-fated J.B. range of engines consisting of the 1.5 cc J.B.
 Atom (a development of the earlier AMCO Atom which had barely made it past the prototype stage) and the 1 cc J.B.
 Bomb, together with J.B. branded pre-mixed fuel.
 Both engines were available in both diesel and glow-plug versions, all of which were attractively finished and beautifully presented.
 The strong American marketing influence may provide some clues as to the kind of advice that Ballard was offering to the E.D.
 Board of Directors prior to his departure - update the appearance of their products and package them more along American lines.
 Ballard clearly believed in the selling power of “eye appeal”, which the J.B. range undeniably had in buckets!

 For a few months, Ballard rode the crest of a wave, even managing to take over E.D.'s long-standing advertising position on the inside back cover of "Model Aircraft".
 But his very sincere efforts came to naught because the J.B. engines suffered from a problematic material specification and (partially as a result) were also sadly lacking in power output.
 A negative test report in the April 1956 issue of “Aeromodeller” decided the issue and E.D. were soon back in their former spot in "Model Aircraft’s" advertising roster.
 The J.B. range only survived until early 1957.
+The full story of the J.B venture may be found elsewhere on this website.

 Following Ballard’s departure, the job of Managing Director at E.D. was taken over by Jim Donald, one of the original Directors.
 One of Donald’s early achievements was yet another major publicity tour de force.
 On September 21, 1954, doubtless inspired by the success and publicity derived from the earlier Channel crossing by a model boat, E.D. successfully undertook the first non-stop crossing of the English Channel from England to France by a model aeroplane, thus reprising the 1909 achievement of the French aviation pioneer Louis Blériot in miniature (and in reverse!)
 45 years later.